koudyk/koudyk.github.io/src/content/posts/2025-12-03_create-content-schema_website/index.md

 So, my intuition (without fully understanding web development) is that I also went against this schema when adding 'skills'.

-In the future, I may choose to re-build this website with a template that is more bare-bones, so that I can customize it more easily.
+In the future, I may choose to rebuild this website with a template that is more bare-bones, so that I can customize it more easily.

 ### The benefits of creating a schema for myself